 Roughly .18 miles along the spur trail and you’ll hike upon a creek bed and large stump (pictured below).
 This stump marks where you till take a hairpin like turn to the right, up a hill.
 Do not cross the creek bed!

-Once up the hill, the trail is pretty easy to follow, and will lead you straight to the cave and ruins!
+Once up the hill, the trail is pretty easy to follow and will lead you straight to the cave and nearby native ruins.

-As you’re approaching your destination you’ll spot the Sinagua ruins first, up on the cliffside.
-The Subway Cave can’t be spotted from a distance, or even when you hike up to it.
-It is tucked back inside the red rock, and to access it you will need to do a little scrambling.
+As you’re approaching your destination you’ll spot the Sinagua ruins up on the cliffside first.
+The Subway Cave can’t be spotted from a distance or even when you hike up to it.
+It is tucked back inside the red rock and to access it you will need to do a little scrambling.
 There are essentially two different approaches you can take.

 The first approach would be to scramble from the bottom, up to the mouth of the Subway Cave.
 The Boynton Canyon Trail will dead end right at the base of the cave.
 There will be a very steep incline up slick rock and around desert foliage.
-Once at the top you walk to the back of the cave, turn around, and look out to get the full affect!
+Once inside the cave you walk to the back, turn around, and look out to get the full affect!

 Most people take this approach not knowing about the second option.
 I do not recommend the first approach for it is a bit sketchy and frankly harder than it needs to be.
 Instead, look to your left and take the trail leading up to the Sinagua ruins.

-Historical facts: The Sinagua’s inhabited the land around Sedona beginning around 650 A.D. for nearly 800 years.
+The Sinagua’s inhabited the land around Sedona beginning around 650 A.D. for nearly 800 years.
 Their civilization grew corn, beans, and squash.
 They even had dogs as pets!
 Historians aren’t exactly sure why they left the land, but they do have some suspicions.
-Luckily they left behind some pottery, rock art, and ruins for us to appreciate.
+Luckily they left behind some pottery, rock art, and ruins for us to appreciate and learn from.
 If you happen to stumble upon ruins in Sedona, chances are they are the Sinagua ruins left behind.

-After viewing the ruins, simply take the ledge back where you started, but instead you’ll pass the trail and continue towards the cave.
+After viewing the ruins you can continue along the ledge for beautiful views into the Sedona wilderness, or, simply take the ledge back where you started and continue towards the cave.
 The ledge rounds a corner and does get a bit narrow so watch every step along the way.

 Once you round the corner you’ll be able to view into the back of the cave.
 Walk all the way to the back and turn around to get the full Subway Cave affect!
 You can walk on either side of the cave, crossing from one to the other at the back end.

 Once you’ve gotten your fill of the Subway Cave you can scoot down the first approach if you dare.
-If you’ve had enough adventure and want to play it safe, exit back the way you entered, and take the ledge around to the ruins, and back down the trail you came up.
+If you’ve had enough adventure and want to play it safe, exit back the way you entered and take the ledge around to the ruins then back down the trail you came up.

 Connect To Another Sedona Cave!